casper-network/ceps/text/0001-adopt-cep-process.md

 Feedback and comments to the PR should be handled via GitHub to capture the discussion for later reference.

-Once a CEP is finished and has at least one approval, it can be merged.
-When deciding whose approvals are required for a merge, there is no hard rule - instead think about the teams impacted by this change and try to get at least one representative of each to sign off on this.
-If you do not know whom to invite, ask anyone in the project for a suitable reviewer.
+The initial guidance for acceptance is that once a CEP is finished and has at least two approvals from core developers it can be merged.
+As the project and this process matures, this guidance is expected to be replaced with a more formal requirement.

 The prescribed process ends here.
 How proposed features and changes make it into the product is currently unspecified.